By Don Koenig

 Ezekiel's prophecy indicates it has to be at a time when Israel is at rest and dwelling securely in the land.
 That could only happen after there is peace establish in that area but can anyone foresee peace in Israel?
 It can not happen until there is a tragic war followed by a peace agreement or until the Antichrist mystically brokers peace in the area.

 The peace necessary to fulfill the Ezekiel prophecy has led some to believe that the war of Psalm 83 occurs first before the tribulation and allows Israel to defeat her inner ring Arab nations and have peace until the time appointed for the Gog war.
 That view is very logical to me because none of these inner ring Arab nations are mentioned as coming against Israel in the Ezekiel war.
-Therefore, looking at the present world situation, I think the next major war of Israel against Arab nations will bring the fulfillment of the war of Psalm 83.
+You might keep in mind that some think this Arab war against Israel has been ongoing since 1948.
+Even so, there still would have to be a final event.
+Others think Psalm 83 is just a prayer and it should not be taken as any literal prophecy.
+When looking at the present world situation, I think the next major war of Israel against Arab nations is what is likely to bring the fulfillment of Psalm 83.

 Some prophecy scholars say the war of Ezekiel is at or just a few days before the start of the seven year tribulation but that timing seems to leave no time for Israel to be dwelling securely before the covenant is confirmed by the Antichrist figure for seven years.
 They make the first 3 1/2 years of a seven year covenant foretold by Daniel to be the entire length of this peace in Israel.
 However, that does does not seem to be what Daniel or Ezekiel imply.
 I do not know how an attitude of security can come about in so short a time.